datamicroscopes/release/doc/ncluster.rst

 .. image:: iris_unlabeled.png

 If we wanted to learn these underlying species' measurements, we would use these real valued measurements and make assumptions about the structure of the data.
-We could assume that conditioned on ``species``, the measurement data follwed a multivariate normal
+We could assume that conditioned on assignment to ``species``, the measurement data follwed a multivariate normal

 .. math:: P(\mathbf{x}|species=s)\sim\mathcal{N}(\mu_{s},\Sigma_{s})